• Home

 Krista asks:

 There are many differences between financial statements and tax returns.
-Credit Analysts and Underwriters need to assure themselves that the differences are legitimate and not a red flag indicating fraud.
-Here are a few of the possible causes and reasons:
+Credit analysts and underwriters must ensure that these differences are legitimate and not indicative of fraud.
+Here are a few possible causes and reasons for discrepancies:

-2. Legitimate differences between financial statements and tax returns
+Here are some legitimate reasons for differences between financial statements and tax returns:

-• The financial statements may be on the accrual basis and the tax returns on the cash basis
+• Financial statements might be on an accrual basis, while tax returns could be on a cash basis.

-• There may be differences in depreciation methods
+• There might be differences in depreciation methods.

-• There may be differences in inventory methods
+• There might be differences in inventory methods.

 Related Posts